Your doctor is likely to start with a medical history and physical examination.

 Preventing respiratory infections

-Respiratory infections may become a problem in later stages of muscular dystrophy.
+Respiratory infections can become a problem in muscular dystrophy.
 So, it's important to be vaccinated for pneumonia and to keep up to date with influenza shots.
 Try to avoid contact with children or adults who have an obvious infection.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.